 The main objection against Tammuz comes from the identical failure of every other deity, namely its locality and confinement.
 Every element of the universe needs the whole of the universe to function and to derive its identity from.
 Any story that tells only a part of the whole and omits the whole must be incomplete to a detrimental degree.
 The monotheistic decree demands that we never look at a part without relating it to the whole, and simple fandom or just mourning for a Shepherd who died and rose again whilst being clueless about what this entails on a cosmic scale is the penultimate abomination.

 🔼Etymology and meaning of the name Tammuz

-Since the meaning is ultimately unknown, guestimates widely vary:
+Since the meaning is ultimately unknown, guesstimates widely vary:

 - The Flawless Young (Encyclopedia Britannica).

-- According to Alfred Jones (Dictionary of Old Testament Proper Names), the Egyptian historian Manetho translated the name Tammuz with occultus or Hidden, but Jones adds: "Some eminent men thin that this name signifies 'Giver of the vine', and therefore conclude that Tammuz is the same as Bacchus".
+- According to Alfred Jones (Dictionary of Old Testament Proper Names), the Egyptian historian Manetho translated the name Tammuz with occultus or hidden, but Jones adds: "Some eminent men think that this name signifies 'Giver of the vine', and therefore conclude that Tammuz is the same as Bacchus".